cran/secuTrialR/README.md

 An R package to handle data from the clinical data management system (CDMS) [secuTrial](https://www.secutrial.com/en/).

-Installing from github with devtools
+Installing from GitHub with devtools
 ------------------------------------

 Please note that `R versions >= 3.5` should be used to run `secuTrialR`.